-When it comes to respiratory issues with coughs, bronchitis and croup, steam vaporisers are probably a better pick.
+When it comes to respiratory issues and cold and flu symptoms, warm steam vaporisers are probably a better pick.
 Warm steam has more therapeutic benefit, for several reasons.

 Think of when you spray an aerosol can into the air as compared to a manual pump spray.
 The gaseous aerosol output is suspended in the air for much longer, whereas the pump spray droplets quickly fall to the floor.
 For people relying on humidifier output to breathe in and out for therapeutic benefit this is a very important distinction.
 Warm steam also helps open the airways by dilating (opening) the blood vessels and relaxing the muscles of the throat to ease the cough reflex.

 Cool mist humidifiers will help keep the room at a good humidity level for comfortable breathing, assisting with alleviating complaints exacerbated by dry air (scratchy throat, dry eyes etc.).
 They're a good choice if you need to keep rooms at a comfortable humidity level consistently but aren't acutely ill, or prefer cool operation for other reasons.

 Warm Steam Vaporisers use inhalants.
 Steam Vaporisers are designed to be used with inhalants, which are special medications - usually blends of natural essential oils - that have specific benefits.
 (Added note: inhalants, unlike 100% pure oils, are designed to be disperse in water, you can add them directly to the water inside of your vaporiser).